Collection & Analysis

 With research comes data.
 You will collect a fair amount of data during your project which will have to be analysed.
 The EDSC offers you support during all stages of the research data life cycle.
 In your Data Management Plan you have laid out how you will manage your data, now it’s time to collect and analyse.

-There are several ways to collect data.
-You create your own data and/or you (re-)use existing data during your research project.
 Do you need help finding or accessing existing data for your research?
-Our Data Librarian can help you to:
+Our Data Librarian can help you with:

 In order to analyse data, model processes or run simulations you need two things: a computer (hardware) and applications or tools (software).